 You can’t say it any better than that.

-Stop for a second and think about how much money people spend, and how much big business is tied into the buying of houses, cars, (gasoline), clothes, jewelry, make up, perfume, skin products, and plastic surgery, and you begin to get a big hint as to why we are preoccupied with our Cosmetic Bodies.
+Some of us are concerned about the color of our skin, as if pigment were important.
+I’ve been part of an interracial, adoptive family for 40 years.
+This issue is nearly incomprehensible to me.
+Stop for a second and think about how much money people spend, and how much big business is tied into the buying of houses, cars, (gasoline), clothes, jewelry, make up, perfume, skin products, and plastic surgery, and we begin to get a big hint as to why we are preoccupied with our Cosmetic Bodies.
 Our culture encourages vanity.
 That’s putting it politely.

 But let’s keep going.
 There is more.
 There is hair.
-Now hair also is part of your real body.
-Mostly it helps keep you warm.
+Now hair also is part of our real body.
+Mostly it helps keep us warm.
 But we don’t think about hair functionally, we think about it cosmetically.
 Many of us like to have a lot of it on the top of our heads, for example, and many of us don’t, like me.
 And we often like to change our hair color, or our hair style.
 Young boys sometimes want to grow it on their faces, but they can’t, which can be mortifying.
-Some women and men don’t like hair on particular parts of their bodies, and do all they can to get rid of it.
+Some women and men don’t like hair on particular parts of their bodies and do all they can to get rid of it.
 Hair is big business too.

 Going in further, we have four layers of muscles.
 They are totally miraculous, as is every part of our Real Bodies.
 But many of us become quite concerned with our most superficial layer of muscles, and primarily with the large contractors – like the biceps, or the pecs, or the lats, or the abdominals, or the quads to name a few.
 So we have a lot of machines and exercise systems designed to sculpt these muscle groups to look a particular way that our culture deems beautiful.

 I’m out of breath.
 Cosmetic bodies don’t breathe.
 They are too busy holding their stomachs in.

 When my kids were still pre-teens and wanted to watch a lot of TV, I limited it of course, but I made sure they stayed put when the commercials came on.
 Commercials about fast food were always full of dancing and people in great shape.
 The guys in the Truck commercials were as tough as nails.
 Commercials about women’s cosmetics and perfumes usually had very handsome men looking in their direction with only one thing on their minds.
 My kids could “deconstruct” these commercials at the speed of light.
 They understood about symbolism early on – objects that represent something other than themselves.
 Cosmetic Bodies love representing who they aren’t.